syncfusion-content/javascript-docs/js/api/ejSymbolPalette.md

 ### headerHeight `Number`
 {:#members:headerheight}

-Height of the palette header
+Sets the height of the palette headers

 #### Default Value